PRINTING ON ACRYLIC

 Sign, Construction, and Promotion

-There are multiple ways to create standout panels, sliding doorways, standing graphics and more for tradeshow booths, restaurant interiors, offices, hotels and other applications.
-Add graphics by mounting vinyl graphics directly to acrylic media or print directly onto full sheets of acrylic with the IU-1000F or VersaUV LEJ-640 Hybrid for a fast, efficient, and advanced way of creating signs and graphics for home and business interiors.
+There are multiple ways to create standout panels, sliding doorways, standing graphics and more for tradeshow booths, restaurant interiors, offices, hotels, and other applications.
+Add graphics by mounting vinyl graphics directly to acrylic media.
+Or, print directly onto full sheets of acrylic with an EU-1000MF to create signs and graphics for home businesses and interiors quickly and cost-effectively.